vfcin/eurps/docs/index.md

 The Eurps are the amazing, magical alphabet family from Eurpsville.
 From adventurous Ace to zippy Zeke, each of the 26 characters has his or her own distinct personality.
 When the Eurps stand together in special ways, they form words.
 And words are MAGIC.
 The Eurps promote the power and magic of letters, words, spelling and reading to children.
 Joined by their human friend, Bipple, the Eurps take children on many entertaining and educational adventures.

 The Eurps are my very special alphabet family.
 Children will laugh at the amusing stories and playful characters as they learn, while having fun with words and reading.

+## Contact Us

+Do you have lore, conspiracies, questions, or stories of any kind about the Eurps and their universe?
+Please send us an email right away at <the.eurps@gmail.com>.
+We'd love to hear from you.